 It is important to remember that diet supplements are not tested and regulated like prescription drug products.
 Problems with safety, contamination, and quality are common with these products, even if purchased from a reliable source.
 For more information on omega-3s, review our previous blog on the same topic.

 There is no official recommended daily value of omega-3 fatty acids.
 However, the National Institutes of Health has developed a great chart for your reference.

 Babies from birth to 12 months should be receiving 0.5g of total omega-3s daily, including EPA, DHA, and ALA.
 Children ages 1 -3 should receive 0.7g and ages 4-8 years should receive 0.9g of ALA daily.
 Males aged 9-13 years should receive 1.2g and females of the same age should receive 1.0g of ALA daily.
 Males aged 14+ years should receive 1.6g per day, and females aged 14+ years should receive 1.1g daily ALA.
 Pregnant mothers should consume 1.4g daily and lactating mothers should consume 1.3g daily of ALA.

-For a more in-depth look at deficiency and toxicity, check back in on our upcoming blog series, including the following:
+For a more in-depth look at deficiency and toxicity, check back in on our Vitamins and Deficiencies blog series, including the following:

 - B Vitamins

 - Vitamin C